Innovation has been a core part of our DNA since our inception.

 Connecting international thought leaders with senior policymakers and key local experts

-The initiative is designed to to generate and provoke new thinking, inspire momentum, enable change, support and deepen relationships across sectors and deliver results for all Victorians.
+The initiative is designed to generate and provoke new thinking, inspire momentum, enable change, support and deepen relationships across sectors and deliver results for all Victorians.

 VicHealth has worked with a consortium of partners on the initiative, ensuring the strategic focus benefits the Victorian community and beyond.